Pulkit0076/Chatbot_jarvis-from_python/README.md

 # Chatbot_jarvis-from_python
-* Learn to create an small AI base
+* Learn to create an small AI based